SergeiSah/RSM500_XrayLab_SPbU/README.md

 ## Limitations

-There are following confines for different elements of the RSM:
+There are following confines for different parameters of the RSM's element:
 - `exposure` of the detectors: \[0.1, 999]
 - `threshold` of the detectors: \[0, 4096)
 - `voltage` on the photocathodes: \[0, 2048)